Prepare for a storm NOW

 Listen to your local radio station and other media for weather warnings

 Your local radio station will broadcast information specific to your area.
-This information can help you identify things such as flash flooding locations to avoid, road closures, evacuation and recovery centers.
+This information can help you identify things such as flash flooding locations to avoid, road closures, evacuation and recovery centres.
 Power often goes out during storms and water can affect electricity outlets within your house so make sure you have battery operated torches and radios with spare batteries.

 Back to top